acdh-oeaw/drupal-rescat-graphql/README.md

 - Dataset - (params: id, headine, description) - update the Dataset node
 - DatasetInstance - (params: id, headine, description) - update the DatasetInstance node (Other fields are not working yet, we have to clarify the necessary fields)
 - Project - (params: id, headine, description) - update the Project node (Other fields are not working yet, we have to clarify the necessary fields)
-- Person Relation  - (params: parent_id, target_id, relation_id) - Update the person relation based on the Node Id and the person id.
+- Person Relation  - (params: parent_id, targl,,et_id, relation_id) - Update the person relation based on the Node Id and the person id.
 - Institution Relation  - not working
 - Dataset Relation - (params: parent_id, target_id) - Update Relation between Project and Dataset - not working
 - DatasetInstance Relation - not working
 - Taxonomy - not working

 ###### Delete Queries:
 - Person (params: id) - deletes the node type Person based on the node id
-- Institution - (params: id) - deletes the node type Institution based on the node id
+- Institution - (params: id) - deletes theg node type Institution based on the node id
 - Dataset - (params: id) - deletes the node type Dataset based on the node id
 - DatasetInstance - (params: id) - deletes the node type DatasetInstance based on the node id
 - Project - (params: id) - deletes the node type Project based on the node id